Magic Fingers (Chuck Loeb and Andy LaVerne album)

 Magic Fingers is an album by guitarist Chuck Loeb and pianist Andy LaVerne recorded in 1989 and released on the DMP label.

 Reception

-Ron Wynn of AllMusic stated, "A good duet and an excellent recording".
+Scott Yanow of AllMusic wrote that the album was "pleasant" but "lightweight", stating "All of the talented musicians are capable of producing a much more substantial recording."

 Track listing

 All compositions by Chuck Loeb except where noted.